hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache_access_policy_assignment.html.markdown

 * `object_id` - (Required) The principal ID to be assigned the Access Policy.
 Changing this forces a new Redis Cache Access Policy Assignment to be created.

 * `object_id_alias` - (Required) The alias of the principal ID.
-Possible values are `ServicePrincipal` and `UserMSI`.
+User-friendly name for object ID.
+Also represents username for token based authentication.
 Changing this forces a new Redis Cache Access Policy Assignment to be created.

 ## Attributes Reference